bibig/jsoncan/README.md

 + An agile json based database.
 + load seamlessly with zero config.
-+ if you are developing a project demo or a static site, or based on small data project like company offical sites, jsoncan is quite useful.
++ if you are developing a project like static site, personal blog or business website, jsoncan will be quite useful.
 + all the data is saved in json files, it's like a cache system, and it works the way.
 + using in the right place, it will be convenient, fast and effective.